Scotland activity holiday: 3 to 4-day adrenalin escape with a touch of whisky

 Day 3

-Morning: up bright and early to meet your golf pro at Forrester Park – in sculptured maturing landscapes you’ll be introduced to Scotland’s Game by trying a few different techniques – for beginner or advanced (20 mins)
+Morning: up bright and early to meet your golf pro at Forrester Park – in sculptured maturing landscapes you’ll be introduced to Scotland’s Game with a personal coach to diagnose your strokes, work on a pathway to improve your game so you’ll leave feeling secure in your new knowledge and eager for that next game.
+For beginner or advanced (20 mins’ drive)

-Afternoon: now feeling invigorated the timing is right to sample some unique Scottish whiskies – book a tour with either the small self-owned Blackness Bay Distillery or the Lowland Rosebank or Highland Tullibardine (20 to 30 mins)
+Afternoon: now feeling invigorated the timing is right to sample some unique Scottish whiskies – book a tour with either the small self-owned Blackness Bay Distillery or the big names such as Lowland Rosebank or Highland Tullibardine (20 to 30 mins’ drive).

 Other options within 20 mins